MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 Use the UET `tagID` and token for authorization.
 Contact your account manager to obtain the token.

+> [!NOTE]
+> You can now obtain your auth token from the Microsoft Advertising UI by selecting **Use Conversions API**.
+This program is currently in pilot.

 ### Data Schema

 | Field | Type | Required | Description | Example |